cm-1/Py-Motion-Extrapolation/DependencyInfo.md

 Code that requires sympy or that is meant to be used with Blender is currently separated into their own folders.

+## TensorFlow to TFLite conversion
+I've had best success with Python 3.10 and TensorFlow 2.19.0.

 ## TensorFlow to ONNX conversion
 It took a few tries to get a working venv for this.
 I finally got it working with python 3.12.12, tensorflow 2.16.1, and tf2onnx 1.16.0.
 The full pip freeze